Mission

 West Virginia Women Work: History

-In 2001, the Step Up for Women Construction Pre-Apprenticeship was launched.
-The Step Up for Women Construction program is an employment-based, 12-week construction skilled trades training program specifically designed for women to obtain entry-level construction jobs in residential, commercial, and highway construction as well as acceptance into registered apprenticeship programs in the construction industry.
-The program, which combines job-readiness classroom topics, role-model and employer interactions, physical conditioning, and hands-on training in carpentry, electrical wiring, and plumbing, is the only program in the state to have been recognized by the Department of Labor as a quality pre-apprenticeship.
-Graduates are employed as laborers, carpenter helpers, electrician helpers/apprentices, sheet metal workers, ironworkers, painters, glaziers, highway maintenance workers, drywall finishers, millwrights, roofers, plumber helpers, building maintenance workers, engineering technicians, and registered apprentices.
+In 2001, WVWW launched the Step Up for Women Construction Pre-Apprenticeship.
+This 12-week, employment-focused training program prepares participants for entry-level construction careers across residential, commercial, and infrastructure projects, as well as for acceptance into registered apprenticeship programs.
+The program combines job readiness, industry exposure, and hands-on training in carpentry, electrical, and plumbing.
+It is the only program in the state recognized by the U.S. Department of Labor as a quality pre-apprenticeship.
+Graduates move into a wide range of roles, including laborers, carpenter helpers, electrician apprentices, equipment operators, maintenance workers, and other in-demand trades positions.

 West Virginia Women Work: Present